rust-lang/book/src/title-page.md

 and offline with installations of Rust made with `rustup`; run `rustup docs --book` to open.

-Several other [translations] are also available.
+Several community [translations] are also available.

 This text is available in [paperback and ebook format from No Starch Press][nsprust].